Last update: Jun 24, 2022

 - be a resident of Colorado for at least 22 days immediately before the election in which you intend to vote

-- be at least 16 years old, but you must be at least 17 to vote in a primary election if you will be 18 on or before the next general election (you must be 18 to vote in any other election)
+- be at least 16 years old, but you must be at least 18 to vote in an election

 Online voter registration